 - learn how to interpret data to share marketing insights

 - build a strong social media presence

 This 18-week online certificate program is for busy professionals who want a personalized yet flexible approach to career development.
-This instructor-led program will teach you digital marketing skills directly and help you master in-demand tools like Google Analytics.

 Was this helpful?